razshare/frizzante-docs/docs/sessions.md

 ```

 !!! note
-    `Destroy` is a function which is internally used by the server to destroy sessions.
+    `Validate` and `destroy` are used by the server internally
+    to manage and destroy session that are no longer valid.

 ## Lifetime